-The Plan recommends building heights of 70 feet along Connecticut Avenue and Manor Road, which could accommodate a six-story mixed-use residential building.
-This is an appropriate scale along these streets-five stories of apartments above ground-floor retail.
+The plan recommends a maximum building height of 150' on the portion of the site adjacent to Connecticut Avenue and the Purple Line station.
+Buildings must be designed to minimize their presence on Connecticut Avenue, with the design guidelines providing further guidance.
+On the remainder of the property, a maximum building height of 80' is recommend, and applies only to a hotel when located at the corner of Connecticut Avenue and Manor Road.
+All other land uses, particularly residential, should have a maximum building height of 70'.
+Building The Plan recommends building heights of 70 feet along Connecticut Avenue and Manor Road, which could can accommodate a six-storysix stories of mixed-uses, which is residential building.
+This is an appropriate scale-along these streets-five stories of apartments-residential above ground-floor retail.
 Such an approach transitions well to the single-family neighborhood to the west.
 This scale of buildings would also provide a sense of enclosure along Connecticut Avenue and signal that the blocks between Manor Road and Chevy Chase Lake Drive are a distinct and identifiable Town Center.

 Along the elevated section of the Purple Line, the Plan recommends up to two additional stories, or a maximum 90 feet.
-This could accommodate an eight-story, mixed-use residential building, with seven stories of apartments over ground-floor retail.
+This could accommodate an eight story, mixed use residential building, with seven stories of apartments over ground-floor retail.
 This zone would be limited to the interior of the current shopping center site and would not extend to Connecticut Avenue, or Manor Road.
 The additional height should provide further development incentives, while limiting the visual impact of taller buildings by screening them with lower 70-foot buildings.
 To ensure appropriate height relationships, buildings taller than 70 feet may not be constructed before the Purple Line has been realized.